 The collected consent and vendors signals are represented by binary values and compressed into as small a data structure possible (Base64) and are then stored in browser cookies.
 Global consents are stored in a global third-party cookie.
 Publisher’s approved vendors, purposes and consents (and per-site vendor consents) are stored in first-party cookies, under the domain of that Publisher.

-The Framework’s support of global consent is intended to minimize repeated solicitations for the same parties which may be present on multiple sites.
+The TCF’s support of global consent is intended to minimize repeated solicitations for the same parties which may be present on multiple sites.

 How it behaves

-Regarding the collection of consent, the Framework behaves differently according to the following variables:
+Regarding the collection of consent, the IAB Transparency and Consent Framework behaves differently according to the following variables:

 GlobalScope is set to true: if GlobalScope is true, a remote consent was found.
 The consent is stored both in first-party cookies under the domain of that Publisher and in a third party cookie under consensu.org domain.
 The third-party cookie facilitates the ability to read and share consent and vendors signals from one website to another, providing a smoother user experience (consent will not need to be requested redundantly as it makes it possible to reuse it from one website to another).
 The consent and vendor information are transmitted throughout the online advertising ecosystem via a Daisy Chain.